MicrosoftDocs/win32/desktop-src/Controls/tcm-getrowcount.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # TCM\_GETROWCOUNT message

 Retrieves the current number of rows of tabs in a tab control.
-You can send this message explicitly or by using the [**TabCtrl\_GetRowCount**](tabctrl-getrowcount.md) macro.
+You can send this message explicitly or by using the [**TabCtrl\_GetRowCount**](/windows/win32/Commctrl/nf-commctrl-tabctrl_getrowcount?branch=master) macro.

 ## Parameters